 =DATEDIF(A2, B2, "M")

-|"MD"||The difference when ignoring the years and months;
+- "MD": The difference when ignoring the years and months;

-|"YM"||The difference when ignoring the years and days;
+- "YM": The difference when ignoring the years and days;

-|"YD"||The difference when ignoring the year|
+- "YD": The difference when ignoring the year.

-Please note that this is to count the number of the full months between the two dates.
-For example, May 20, 2011 to April 1, 2012 is 10 months when using the DATEDIF function, even the actual days between is 11 days longer.
+Please note that only the number of full months will be counted.
+For example, this is to count the number of full months between the two dates.
+For example, "May 20, 2011" to "June 25, 2011" is one month and five days, and the result will be 1 when using the DATEDIF function.